Mekatilili Wa Menza: Death, Legacy and tribute

 She died in 1924, and was buried in Bungale, in Malindi District, in the Coast Province of the Colony and Protectorate of Kenya.
 During Kenya's 1980 feminist movement, activists considered Mekatilili a symbol for the movement, as she was the first recorded Kenyan woman to participate in a fight for social change.
 On August 9, 2020, Google celebrated her with a Google Doodle.

+Known photographs

+For much of history, there were believed to be no images or photos of Mekatilili.
+Her depiction in modern Kenya relied on re-imagined models and attire.
+Most recreations are historically inaccurate for instance; the use of the Maasai shuka.
+That changed in April 2026 when an authentic photo was discovered in the University of Cambridge Digital Library within colonial-era anthropological and administrative archives.
+The photograph likely taken in 1913 is a mug shot of Mekatilili during her captivity by British Colonial forces.